-The financial aid program at Seattle University assists academically competent and needy students in meeting the expenses of their college education.
-This assistance offered to both new and continuing students, may be used for normal educational expenses as well as living expenses, and is available to students without racial or religious discrimination.
+The financial aid program at Seattle University assists many students in meeting the expenses of their college education.
+This assistance, offered to both new and continuing students, may be used for normal educational expenses as well as living expenses, and is available to students without racial or religious discrimination.
+Students must demonstrate financial need and be academically qualified to receive financial assistance.

 Seattle University expects its students and their families to make a reasonable contribution toward the expense of a college education.
 This expected contribution is determined by the financial need analysis of the College Scholarship Service (CSS).
 Financial need is the difference between the cost of attending college and the amount the student and family is expected to contribute toward that cost.
-Once the expected student and family contribution is determined, the University will attempt to supplement that contribution with an award of financial aid which may consist of a combination of grants, loans, and/or part-time employment.
-The Financial Aid Office will determine the student's eligibility for all types of aid and, hopefully, the total cost of attending Seattle University can be met from three sources-student, family, and financial aid.
+Once the expected student and family contribution is determined, the University will attempt to supplement that contribution with a financial aid award which usually consists of a combination of grants, loans, and/or part-time employment.
+The Financial Aid Office routinely considers the student's eligibility for all types of aid with the hope, the total cost of attending Seattle University can be met from three sources - student, family, and financial aid.

-Students are expected to arrive on registration day with sufficient funds to pay tuition, room and board and all fees.
+Students are expected to arrive on registration day with sufficient funds to pay any portion of tuition, room and board and all fees not covered by financial aid.
 Those students who because of late application for a guaranteed student loan or for other reasons foresee that they will not have the required funds at the time of registration should make arrangements to secure a short-term loan from a relative, employer, credit union, bank or other funding source.